-NURS-X114 - Adult Care I This course includes the study of medical, surgical, and other illness common to late adolescent and adult life.
+NURS-X114 - Adult Care I Units: 3

-Therapeutic measures rendered, the nurse's role, and development of skill in preventative, curative and rehabilitative services are included.
-This course is a theory-only course.
+This course includes the study of medical, surgical, and other illness common to late adolescent and adult life.
+Therapeutic measures rendered, the nurse's role, and development of skills in preventive, supportive and rehabilitative services are included.
+This is a theory-only course.